Menopause and Tinnitus: #1 Definitive Guide

 Menopause and tinnitus brain fog can overlap.

-Neurological Disorders Linked to Menopause
+Which Neurological Disorders Are Linked to Menopause?

 The decline in estrogen can increase susceptibility to certain neurological conditions.
 These disorders may worsen during menopause.
+The list includes a wide range of conditions such as migraine, stroke, epilepsy, Parkinson's disease, and Alzheimer's disease.

 Neurological DisorderDescription